Chinese Shar-Pei Health Issues

 Chinese Shar-Peis are predisposed to several health conditions including skin infections, entropion, Shar-Pei fever.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 45-60 lbs and lifespan of 8-12 yrs, the Chinese Shar-Pei requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 45-60 lbs and lifespan of 8-12 yrs, the Chinese Shar-Pei has specific care needs shaped by its genetics and build.
 At 45-60 lbs with a life expectancy of 8-12 yrs, the Chinese Shar-Pei represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Genetic Screening